-Q: I want to hire Moscarino Outdoor Creations Inc. How do I proceed?
+Q: I want to hire Moscarino Outdoor Creations.
+How do I proceed?

-- Complete the Design Analysis Questionnaire and e-mail back to Moscarino Outdoor Creations Inc. Begin assembling pertinent documents and information, such as surveys, house plans, pictures, etc., that will be useful to our designers.
+- Complete the form to the left and begin assembling pertinent documents and information, such as surveys, house plans, and pictures that will be useful to our designers.

-- Call and schedule an initial consultation with Moscarino Outdoor Creations Inc. to discuss your project.
-440-236-9000
+- Call and schedule an initial consultation with Moscarino Outdoor Creations to discuss your project at 440-236-9000.

 - Hold initial consultation to discuss your project; remember to bring pertinent documents and information.
 There is no charge for this meeting.
-The purpose of this meeting is to make a final decision with regard to hiring Moscarino Outdoor Creations Inc. to help you design and develop your landscape.
+The purpose of this meeting is to make a final decision on hiring Moscarino Outdoor Creations to help you design and develop your landscape.

 - Sign Landscape Design / Consultation Contract; pay the design fee.